 - Relate like to like with metadata (taxonomy and tags) that help pull together content so audiences looking at one piece of information can easily find other relevant information.
 Use linked open data and standard vocabularies whenever possible, to boost your content’s shareability and help you wield more influence within your profession’s information ecosystem.

-- Structure your information consistently, according to digital publishing standards and standard semantic markup language, so any system can interpret your content–for instance, by knowing what is a title, a summary or abstract, body copy, a task list, a tutorial, content information.
+- Structure your information consistently, according to digital publishing standards and standard semantic markup language, so any system can interpret your content–for instance, by knowing what is a title, a summary or abstract, body copy, a task list, a tutorial, author information, etc.

 - Make sure instructions and tutorials are written as numbered steps.